freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/terminal-commandline/macos-terminal/index.md

 # iTerm2

-iTerm2 replaces the legacy terminal in macOSX.
-Iterm2 brings some new features such as:
+iTerm2 is an alternative to the legacy terminal in Mac OS. iTerm2 brings some new features such as:

 * Split Panes
 * Hotkey Window
 * Search